Azure/connectthedots/Devices/Gateways/GatewayService/RaspberryPi-Gateway-setup.md

 ## Wifi ##

-If you want to use Wifi instead of Ethernet in your configuration, you can follow online instructions such as [this one](http://www.raspberrypi.org/forums/viewtopic.php?f=26&t=26795)
+If you want to use Wifi instead of Ethernet in your configuration, you can follow [these instructions](Wifi-Configuration.md)

 ## Log file ##